Decorating for Couples with Opposite Styles

 This is so, so tricky.

-This will be a multi-part series, so absolutely be sure to subscribe here so you get each part delivered to your inbox.
-If you’re struggling with blending partner styles, this series will absolutely help you whether you’ve lived together for decades or you’re getting ready to move in.
+This will be a 3-part series, so absolutely be sure to subscribe here so you get each part delivered to your inbox.

 Divide + Conquer Your Styles

-But there are two very broad rules I like to dole out from the jump:
+Listen up: There are two very broad rules I like to dole out from the jump:

-Shared spaces require shared style
+1. Shared spaces require shared style

-You each need at least one private space in the home that is just for you to decorate how you want
+2. You each need at least one private space in the home that is just for you to decorate how you want

 Let’s focus on rule two first, because the shared spaces are going to require a bit more heavy lifting.